-Compliance checks not involving visits: Telephone interventions continued
+Compliance checks not involving visits: Office based interventions continued

-For a telephone intervention to be successful CIT Compliance Officers must know what they want to ask and why and should remember the purpose of the intervention is to gather the facts.
-CIT Compliance Officers should use the telephone script and questionnaire to help them.
+For a telephone intervention to be successful officers must know what they want to ask and why and should remember the purpose of the intervention is to gather the facts and test compliance.
+Officers should use the telephone script and questionnaire to help them.
 Irrespective of the reason for the intervention the process should be the same.
-CIT Officers should also be prepared for any potential questions or challenges they may encounter based on the risks that have been identified.
+Officers should also be prepared for any potential questions or challenges they may encounter based on the risks that have been identified.

-Once a compliance officer has obtained information on the telephone regarding the business’s risk based policies and procedures they should check the information recorded to establish whether the appropriate questions have been asked and most importantly whether the responses are recorded accurately.
-This is extremely important because these may be needed as evidence at a tribunal.
+Once an officer has obtained information on the telephone regarding the business’s risk based policies and procedures they should check the information recorded to establish whether the appropriate questions have been asked and most importantly whether the responses are recorded accurately.
+This is extremely important because these may be needed as evidence at a Tribunal.

-The purpose of the CIT questionnaire should help CIT Compliance Officers obtain as much information as possible on first contact and within the time available.
-It may be necessary to follow up the first contact with a second telephone call because the business is not in a position to immediately answer all the questions or because the table identifies that they have not got enough information to carry out the risk assessment.
+The purpose of the questionnaire is to help officers obtain as much information as possible on first contact and within the time available.
+It may be necessary to follow up the first contact with a second telephone call because the business is not in a position to immediately answer all the questions or that they have not got enough information to assess risk.
 It is good practice to have a diary ready so that officers can agree a mutually convenient time for the follow up call.

-In addition to planning the Intervention there are several telephone interviewing techniques which will assist CIT Compliance Officers, these include:
+In addition to planning the Intervention there are several telephone interviewing techniques which will assist officers, these include:

 - adopting a more conversational approach allowing questions to flow more naturally, do not necessarily adhere to the order of questions you plan to ask.